matty-serwer/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 The name Dan will stay the same, so the 'name' variable has the same value.
 The variable newRoll's value will change.

 c.
 What is the lexical scope of `newRoll`?
-The lexical scope of newRoll includes the anonymous function that it is declared in, and then reaches out to the greater function scope.
+The lexical scope of newRoll is limited to the anonymous function that it is declared in.

 ### Task 3 - Stretch Goals